riban-bw/modular/docs/module.md

 ## Parameters

 Parameters are all `floats` stored in a vector.
 The `bool setParam(uint32_t param, float val)` and `const std::string& getParamName(uint32_t param)` by default store and recall these values but may be overriden to process values in child classes.
+Pot/knob parameters are normalised to the range 0.0 to 1.0.

 ## Polyphony